You must park a minimum of 3 metres away from a public or private driveway.

 Out of courtesy to neighbours, residents are encouraged to park in front of their own residences when space is available.
 However, permit holders do not have preferential parking in front of their property, as the street is City-owned and available for anyone to park.

-Permits are available at the Application Centre on the second floor of City Hall.
+Permits are available at the Application Centre on the second floor of City Hall for residents of qualifying properties.
 Provide your name, vehicle license plate number and two pieces of documentation proving you live in a residential zone.
 One of those documents must be your vehicle licensing documents showing the vehicle is registered to the permit address.

 Visitor (temporary) permits are for the exclusive use of visitors to the residence, and use will be closely monitored by enforcement personnel.
 These permits may not be used by the resident, permit holder or any vehicle registered to the address associated with the permit.
 Vehicles found misusing a pass will be ticketed and/or towed.